Learning to Guarantee Type Correctness in Code Generation through Type-Guided Program Synthesis: Translation from Typing Rules to Synthesis Rules

 It is well known that any Turing-computable function can be encoded using Horn clauses (HCs)~\cite{DBLP:journals/bit/Tarnlund77}.
-CHCs are strictly more expressive than HCs: when all constraints are interpreted as $\mathit{True}$, CHCs collapse to ordinary HCs.
-Consequently, any Turing-computable function can be expressed using CHCs, which ensures the expressiveness of our framework.
+CHCs extend HCs by adding constraints $\phi(\overline{y})$, which allow expressing computable conditions (e.g., arithmetic comparisons, equality checks) directly within the clause.
+When all constraints are interpreted as $\mathit{True}$, CHCs collapse to ordinary HCs.
+Consequently, CHCs are at least as expressive as HCs, and any Turing-computable function can be expressed using CHCs, which ensures the expressiveness of our framework.